In this Article

 The mother’s health has a profound effect on the growth of the foetus.
 Doctors use Doppler scans to determine the blood flow rate in the umbilical arteries and the placenta.
-There are conditions under which blood flow in the arteries can get restricted, such as the contraction of arteries due to smoking, certain medications, and other lifestyle related causes.
-The contracted arteries offer a high resistance to the flow of blood, resulting in improper oxygen and nutrient supply to the foetus.
+There are conditions under which blood flow in the arteries can get restricted, such as the contraction of arteries due to smoking, certain medications, and other lifestyle-related causes.
+The contracted arteries offer high resistance to the flow of blood, resulting in improper oxygen and nutrient supply to the foetus.
 Conditions such as high blood pressure and diabetes can also have a significant effect on this.

 Health Conditions of the Foetus

 When the growth rate of the foetus in previous ultrasound scans is not satisfactory, doctors use a Doppler foetus scan for further analysis.

 How a Doppler Scan is Different From Other Pregnancy Scans